Avishekraut/Keekzstore/README.md

 # The site implements features like:

-• Browse shoes by category or brand
+• Browse shoes by category or brand<br>
-• View shoe details including images, prices, sizes, descriptions
+• View shoe details including images, prices, sizes, descriptions<br>
-• Add/remove shoes from the cart
+• Add/remove shoes from the cart<br>
-• Signup and log in to save the cart across sessions and access order history
+• Signup and log in to save the cart across sessions and access order history<br>
-• Checkout with payment integration
+• Checkout with payment integration<br>
-• Admin dashboard to manage inventory, orders, and site content
+• Admin dashboard to manage inventory, orders, and site content<br>

 # Technologies Used 💻